YoavGutmanUCSD/cse15l-lab-reports/Week6LabReport3.md

 ![](scp_demonstration_lr3.png)

-This is the `scp -r` demonstration.
-It shows a working usage of `scp`, however, so I chose to use it here.

 # Setup Github Access from ieng6

 ## Show where the public key you made is stored on Github and in your user account (screenshot).